Perspective | Braden Holtby’s Capitals tenure could end shortly. His accomplishments won’t be forgotten.

-Braden Holtby will be between the pipes for the Caps Tuesday night at Scotiabank Arena, just as he was between the pipes in Sunday’s crushing 2-1 overtime loss, just as he has been to start 94 of the Caps’ 97 playoff games dating back to 2012, when he was all of 22.
+Braden Holtby will be between the pipes for the Caps at Scotiabank Arena, just as he was in Sunday’s crushing, 2-1 overtime loss, just as he has been to start 94 of the Caps’ 97 playoff games dating from 2012, when he was all of 22.
 At a position that can determine a franchise’s postseason fate, Holtby has been a constant, an indisputable part of Washington’s core.

 There may be just 60 more minutes in which that’s true.